j0hnVu/cowrielogger/README.md

 - The script clears the terminal before prompting for input and after confirming the file path.
 - If an invalid file path is entered, it will prompt the user again until a valid path is provided.

-## License
+## Contribution
-This script is provided as-is under the MIT License.
 Contributions and modifications are welcome!